Tebogo12-Letube/mysql-bookstore/README.md

 # mysql-bookstore
- A  MySQL database that store's and manages data for a BookStore. .
+In this project, you'll step into the role of a database administrator tasked with building a MySQL database to store and manage data for a BookStore.
+By applying your skills in database design, table creation, data loading, and user management, you'll develop an organized system for this important real-world system.
+This hands-on project provides valuable experience in efficiently structuring databases to handle large, complex data.